PSP92/css-grid/README.md

 <hr>

-#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity
+#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 5min

 - Take a moment to examine the final layout design
-- Based on that can you add the CSS to target those elements and put them in their place.
+- Try and target the following elements in CSS and add the grid-column and grid-row values to move them into place:

+  - .section2
+  - .section3
+  - .sidebar1
+  - .sidebar2

 <hr>